 - undertake an environmental scan of comparator institutions;

 - map the current state of internal USask structures;

 - engage with stakeholders to develop a comprehensive understanding of what “stands in the way” of collaboration; and

 - develop a proposed “future state” organizational structure and articulate the administrative, governance, and budgetary infrastructure that will be required to facilitate implementation of the future state.

 NOTE: The Institutional Context Report released in June 2022 comprises a portion of the deliverables listed above.

 USask faculty, staff, and students are encouraged to share suggestions with the Health Sciences Strategic Priority Initiatives Steering Committee.

 If you have insights or constructive feedback involving opportunities for the health sciences to connect across boundaries, please share them through the feedback form below.

-For questions about these strategic priority initiative projects, please contact Interim Associate Provost, Health, Dr. Adam Baxter-Jones (PhD), or Health Sciences Projects and Planning Officer Dr. Erin Barbour-Tuck, PhD.
+For questions about these strategic priority initiatives, please contact Interim Associate Provost, Health, Adam Baxter-Jones, PhD, or Health Sciences Projects and Planning Officer Erin Barbour-Tuck, PhD.